 Create a knowledge base of FAQs and useful tips so that customers can find the answer to their questions without having to contact your support team.
 This gives your customers the power to solve their own issues and also reduces the number of tickets your helpdesk receives.

 Customers feel valued and cared for when they realize that companies track and remember their conversation or relationship history with the brand.
 Having access to their order details or previous customer service interactions or even recording details of support interaction on different channels meets customer expectations of being heard.

 Drive contextual support by integrating customer data across your CRM, help desk, e-commerce website, and other software tools.

 Create a platform where customers can interact with you, each other and help each other out with tips and insights.
 How customers feel about you can be a decisive factor when a prospective buyer is considering your brand.

 Email can only go so far in managing customer support for a business.
 When customers are looking for answers to critical issues, an email just won’t cut it.
-With the Freshchat integration, you can provide customers that need instant answers with concise replies in real time.
+With the Freshdesk Messaging integration, you can provide customers who need instant answers with concise replies in real-time on different messaging platforms.

 Start your 21-day free trial.
 No credit card required.
 No strings attached.